-The Canon EOS M6 and the Canon EOS Rebel T6i (called Canon 750D in some regions) are two digital cameras that were announced, respectively, in February 2017 and February 2015.
-The EOS M6 is a mirrorless interchangeable lens camera, while the T6i is a DSLR.
+The Canon EOS M6 and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in February 2017 and February 2015.
+The M6 is a mirrorless interchangeable lens camera, while the T6i is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Canon M6 and the Canon T6i is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the EOS M6 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Canon T6i.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is considerably larger (75 percent) than the Canon M6.
-Moreover, the T6i is substantially heavier (42 percent) than the EOS M6.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-In this context, it is worth noting that neither the EOS M6 nor the T6i are weather-sealed.
+Moreover, the T6i is substantially heavier (42 percent) than the M6.
+In this context, it is worth noting that neither the M6 nor the T6i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.